theSlug = business-immigration

 As a dedicated immigration law firm, we understand your goal is to employ the most skilled foreign nationals to further your company’s success and enhance our nation’s economic strength.
 In pursuit of this goal, allow us to handle your immigration situation, freeing you to do what you do best – run your company.

-Contact Dhanani Law Firm in Atlanta to discuss your situation.
+Contact Georgia immigration lawyer Rahim Dhanani at (404) 593-0434 to discuss your immigration situation.